samirg1/chat-summary/README.md

 - user (required): The name of the user with the messages
 - chat_name (required): The name given to the messages group chat
 - --silence-contacts: Silence the "unable to find contacts" error
+- --send-message: Instead of printing the summary, send it directly back to the group chat
 - '-C', '--Connections': Include the 'Connections' game in the results
 - '-N', '--Nerdle': Include the 'Nerdle' game in the results
 - '-W', '--Wordle': Include the 'Wordle' game in the results